kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I received word that I received the TechX Social Impact / Harvard Franklin Fellowship.
 I'm super stoked! [ July ]
 - I received a Microsoft Scholarship for a Udacity course online [ July ]
 - I am judging the DataKind/ Data.org Global Challenge [ July ]
+- I received a Women of Color in Technology Complimentary Registration for GHC (that's the Grace Hopper Conf, not the Haskell compiler :D) [ July ]

 ## 2019